-Guilty verdict in drug-turf murder dispute
+Guilty verdict in drug-turf dispute that led to murder

 A York County jury took less than 90 minutes Thursday to convict a man of murdering York City resident Jazz Beady more than three years ago over a drug-turf dispute, according to chief deputy prosecutor David Maisch.